Sarah Drew: 2018–present

 Shortly following the announcement of her Grey's Anatomy exit, Drew was cast as Detective Cagney in CBS' Cagney & Lacey reboot pilot.
 CBS passed on the pilot in May 2018, deciding not to produce the series.

 In July 2018, Drew took on the role of Lucille Ball, starring in the world premiere production of I Love Lucy: A Funny Thing Happened on the Way to the Sitcom, a behind-the-scenes stage comedy about I Love Lucy by Gregg Oppenheimer (son of series creator Jess Oppenheimer).
 Recorded before a live audience at the UCLA's James Bridges Theater, the L.A.
 Theatre Works production aired on public radio and has been released on Audio CD and as a downloadable MP3.

 In 2019, Drew was once again cast as the title character in a CBS pilot, this time as Sarah Cooper in The Republic of Sarah, but the project was ultimately passed on by the network.
 A different leading cast, led by Stella Baker, was chosen when the series was rebooted by The CW network for the 2020–21 season.

 On October 30, 2020, Drew has been cast in a recurring role as Cindy Turner (Jeanette's mother) in the Freeform (ABC Family) series Cruel Summer.

 In September 2021, Drew was cast in Apple TV+ comedy series Amber Brown based on the bestselling books by Paula Danziger.

 In 2022, Drew started as Lizbeth Meredith in the Lifetime movie Stolen By Their Father as part of its "Ripped from the Headlines" feature films; it had Elizabeth Smart as an executive producer.

 Personal life

 Drew married Peter Lanfer, a lecturer at Dartmouth College, on June 17, 2002.
 They have two children.
 She is Christian.
-This matched her character's beliefs from the movie Mom's Night Out.